nkleinmann/README-generator-NK/README-Test.md

 To create a README for any project

 ## Contributing:
-If anyone wants to contribute, feel free!
+If you want to contribute, feel free!
+Fork my project and continue working.

 ## Tests:
-None currently
+None currently.
+Tested manually.

 ## Questions:
 Email: nekleinmann@gmail.com